Mjz86/C_colon/mcc.md

  copy would use the in parameter and moving/ relocation would be automatically generated(  not using any references would make types trivial to automatically relocate if inner c colon types are trivial) .

- the destructor would also use in-val ( no specifier) to relocate the object for final destruction.
+ the destructor would also use pass   to relocate the object for final destruction.

   these aren't just safe , these are also fast , because trivial values are passed by registers , and this language mostly operates on trivial values however,  because of unsafty of non trivial type erasure,  and refrences caputure.  lambda  ,